Please click on our names below to learn more about our training, areas of expertise, and clinical practice.

 Harriette E. Wimms, Ph.D., Licensed Psychologist

-Dr. Wimms also helped develop and expand curriculua and community awareness initiatives at Mariposa Child Success Programs, before co-founding The Village Family Support Center of Baltimore.
-Dedicated to the educational pipeline, Dr. Wimms is also adjunct faculty at Stevenson University where she enjoys teaching Human Growth and Development within the Psychology department.
-Dr. Wimms is a psychologist licensed to practice in the state of Maryland.
+Dr. Wimms also helped develop and expand curricula and community awareness initiatives at Mariposa Child Success Programs, before co-founding The Village Family Support Center of Baltimore.
+Dedicated to the educational pipeline, Dr. Wimms is also adjunct faculty at Loyola University and Towson University.
+She enjoys teaching Human Growth and Development and Autism Studies courses and providing clinical supervision.

 At the Family Support Center of Baltimore, Dr. Wimms provides individual, child, adolescent, family, and group therapy; meditation/mindfulness services, grief and loss support, and educational advocacy services.

-PLEASE NOTE: Dr. Wimms is not accepting new clients at this time.
-She is seeing children, adolescents, and families at her Chase Brexton Health Services office in Randallstown, MD.
-Please dial 410-496-6441 ext 3120 for appointment information.
+PLEASE NOTE: Dr. Wimms is not accepting new clients at this time at The Village.
+She is seeing children, adolescents, and families at her Resource Group office in Towson, MD.
+Please dial 410-337-7772 for appointment information.

 Zosia Zaks, M.Ed., C.R.C., Certified Rehabilitation Counselor